A New Educational Paradigm

 Notes

-Our secret sauce is eMaude — a proprietary educational adaptation of the Maude system, built by the key architect of the CafeOBJ ecosystem.
+Our secret sauce is eMaude — a R&R adaptation of the logic-based industrial-strength computer language Maude, built by the key architect of the CafeOBJ ecosystem.

-Maude is a world-leading logic-based programming language developed at SRI International over three decades.
-It enables formal specification and verification of complex systems — the kind of deep structural reasoning that AI cannot replicate.
-Our proprietary adaptation, eMaude, transforms the industrial-strength Maude system into an educational platform purpose-built for teaching formal methods to the next generation.
-Competitors cannot copy this curriculum because it requires the specific deep expertise that only exists within a handful of researchers worldwide.
-Prof. Răzvan Diaconescu, a key architect of the CafeOBJ algebraic specification ecosystem and longtime collaborator on the Maude project, leads eMaude's development.
-This combination of proprietary technology and irreplaceable expertise creates a durable competitive moat that no amount of funding can easily replicate.
+Maude is a world-leading logic-based programming language developed at Stanford and Illinois over three decades.
+It enables formal logical modeling and verification of complex systems — the kind of deep structural reasoning that AI cannot replicate.
+Our adaptation, eMaude, transforms the Maude system into a computational tool adapted to the Reason and Run method and curriculum.
+Competitors cannot copy this curriculum because it requires the specific deep expertise of Prof. Răzvan Diaconescu, a key architect of the CafeOBJ language and system and longtime collaborator on the Maude project.
+The foundation of this expertise, rooted in sophisticated mathematics, exists within a handful of other researchers worldwide, who are anyway lacking the particular expertise in the Reason & Run paradigm only Prof. Diaconescu and his close circle have.
+This irreplaceable expertise creates a durable competitive moat that no amount of funding can easily replicate.

 The Platform